 \textbf{Usage of Bidirectional Contexts.} To verify that the MDLM effectively models bidirectional contexts, we visualize attention maps from the penultimate Transformer layer at the final sampling step, which captures rich contextual interactions while being less influenced by the task-specific output projection of the final layer \cite{clark2019does,tenney2019bert_red}.
 As shown in \cref{fig:user}c, we select the three attention heads with the highest future-attention ratios, defined as $\sum_{i, j>i} \mathbf{A}_{i,j} / \sum_{i,j} \mathbf{A}_{i,j}$, where $\mathbf{A}$ denotes the attention map, and visualize their patterns.
 The results show that the model allocates substantial attention to future tokens (upper triangular region), indicating effective bidirectional modeling.
 Quantitatively, the average future-attention ratio reaches 41\% across all heads over the test set.

-\textbf{Tri-Level Cross-Modal Pretraining.} We pretrain the model across three spaces (token, latent, and physical) to enable it to learn rich sign representations at different levels.
-Results in Table \ref{tab:abl_pretrain} validate the effectiveness of each pretraining level.
+\textbf{Tri-Level Cross-Modal Pretraining.} We pretrain the model across three spaces (token, latent, and physical) to fully exploit the benefits from multi-level sign representations.
+Results in \cref{tab:abl_pretrain} validate the effectiveness of each pretraining level.
 First, at the token level, masking both sign and text tokens yields better performance than masking sign tokens alone, demonstrating the benefit of cross-modal training.
 This observation is consistent with previous findings on alignment-based pretraining in sign language translation \cite{jiao2024visual,zhou2023gloss,low2025sage}.
 Second, predicting latent features proves effective in reducing DTW errors and enhancing sentence-level semantic alignment.
 Finally, incorporating physical-space training by reconstructing sign motions leads to the best overall performance.
 This design also enables the pretrained model to learn physically grounded representations, allowing it to accurately reconstruct sign motions from masked tokens (\cref{fig:vis_recon}).
 Quantitatively, when $t=0.75$ (\ie, masking 25\% of tokens), the reconstructed signs achieve mean position errors of 24.79/5.64mm on body/hand joints, comparable to the performance of the sign tokenizer \cite{zuo2025soke}.